Bimbika Sijapati Basnett

 Hari Sharma is currently Director of Alliance for Social Dialogue, Social Science Baha.
 He has served in the government and academia in various capacities.
 He has 15 years of teaching experience in various academic institutions and departments of political science such as Tribhuvan University’s (TU) Central Department of Political Science, Ratna Rajya Campus (TU), Kathmandu College of Management and the Kathmandu University Media Program.
 He completed his Master’s degree in political science from Tribhuvan University.
 He was a Fulbright scholar at Cornell University from where he received a Master’s degree in comparative politics.
 He is the co-author of Political Leadership in Nepal and Local Leadership in Nepal.
 He has also contributed chapters to various books.

-This semester Mr. Sharma is co- teaching "Readings and Research on Comparative Social Sciences."
+This semester Mr. Sharma is co- teaching Pivotal Ideas in Political Theory.

 Jeevan Sharma has a PhD on migration and social transformation from Graduate School of Social and Political Studies at the University of Edinburgh (2007).
 He studied Community Organization and Development at the Tata Institute of Social Sciences, Mumbai, and Social Work at St. Xavier's College, Kathmandu.